What is Security in the Community?

 How can it be used?

-All three versions contain much the same information, though the video is simplified.
+The pack includes the guide in three versions, that provide tips and information in different levels of detail.
 We suggest you make them all available to the developers in your team, to use in their own time:

 - When they have five minutes, using the web version;